Haifei-ZHANG/Haifei-ZHANG.github.io/_pages/about.md

 News
 ======
 * [2025-06-16] Our paper **"Efficient and Effective Counterfactual Explanations for Random Forests"** is accepted by *Expert Systems With Applications*.
+* [2024-11-19] Our paper **"Cautious classifier ensembles for set-valued decision-making"** is accepted by *International Journal of Approximate Reasoning*.
+* [2024-11-15] Our paper **"Credal ensembling in multi-class classification"** is accepted by *Machine Learning*.
+* [2024-09-02] I start my position in Laboratoire Hubert Curien of Université Jean Monnet Saint-Etienne.